Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::caution Do not use this account outside of Testnet!

 We have generated these ERC-20 accounts for use during Tesnet only.
-Please do not put your funds into it or use it in any other way.
-The Super Protocol team has the private key to your Testnet account, so it is not truly yours.
+Don't use your Testnet Account wallet elsewhere or put your funds in it.
+The Super Protocol team has the private key to your Testnet Account, so it is not truly yours.

 :::